jimdigriz/oauth2-worker/README.md

  * `id_token` from the authentication
  * if no `id_token` was provided by the endpoint, then [UserInfo](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo) is consulted

-If nothing is avaliable, then `null` is returned.
+If nothing is available, then `null` is returned.

 ## `.fetch()`